jtimon/multi-ln-demo/README.md

 # First goal: pay between two chains

-- Alice, with channels opened only on chain_1
+- Alice, with channels opened only on regtest
 - Carol with channels opened only on chain_2

 Alice should be able to pay an invoice from Carol, even though the invoice is for chain_2